pantheon-systems/decoupled-kit-js/starters/next-drupal-starter/README.md

 5. open browser and type `http://drupalnext.lndo.site/`.

-## Pantheon Node SDK
+## Pantheon @pantheon-systems/drupal-kit

-The Pantheon Node SDK is included as a dependency in this project.
+The Pantheon @pantheon-systems/drupal-kit is included as a dependency in this project.
 This allows developers to make use of utility functions to simplify the process of building and maintaining a decoupled site on Pantheon,
 including:

 * addSurrogateKeyHeader()
+* updateMaxAge()

-Full documentation can be found at: https://github.com/pantheon-systems/decoupled-node-sdk
+Full documentation can be found at: https://github.com/pantheon-systems/decoupled-kit-js/packages/drupal-kit

 ## Example Pages